-- Evaluate graduate school information coming into the CRC and handle as appropriate (post, deliver to another department, toss). - o Work with the Marketing Team to promote graduate school resources and events. - Educate yourself on the graduate school processes, requirements, and programs and share your learning with the CA Team. - o Provide ideas for graduate school resources to the Directors and Co-Coordinators.
+- Evaluate graduate school information and handle as appropriate (post, deliver to another department, toss). - Work with the professional staff and Marketing Team to promote graduate school resources and events. - Educate yourself on the graduate school process, requirements, and programs and share your learning with the CA Team. - Provide ideas for graduate school resources to the Directors and Co-Coordinators.